klotzsch-lab/Nanopores/NFAT Image Analysis/README.md

 Fiji_CellDataScript.py is used to detect single cells in imaging data and measure the NFAT signal in the cytosol and nucleus.

-MergeScript.py is subsequently used to merge the produced data to one file.
+MergeScript.py is subsequently used to calculate NFAT fractions and merge data into one file.
 # Requirements:
 Fiji 2.14